If you’re new here, learn about me and what this site’s about. Then, you can read my first and second experiments for context.

 The one thing I don’t know is how many people are searching for this phrase.
 And I don’t care.

 I PERSONALLY want to learn how to clean a homebrew kettle!
 And if I want to learn, then I’m sure others will want to learn, too.
 I’m NOT going after “low-hanging fruit,” I’m just creating what I would like to exist on the internet.
 Plain and simple.

 The more I create, the more popular the site will become.
 I’m bound to get a few right and create content that no one else has thought of yet.
 And that’ll make my site stand out and grow for the long term.

 6. Write a Few Articles to Nail Down a System

 I like to personally take a shot at a few articles before hiring a writer.
 This allows me to come up with a system for publishing.

-- What the graphics look like and how they interact with the post?
+- What do the graphics look like and how do they interact with the post?

 - Paragraph length, formatting, etc.

 I can set the standard for future articles.
 I did this with Roasty.
 I created the first five or six articles (and all the videos).
 I built a system.
 Then, I hired a writer and graphic designer to follow in my footsteps.